dampcardboard/ross_02/wiki/main_page.md

 ### Characters

-Alphabetically, the current players are: Angela, Jason, June, Matías, and Will.
+Alphabetically, the current players are: Angela, June, Matías, and Will.
 Their characters form the Perilous Adventure Society of Morgrave University, and are, respectively:

 * Pepper Thistlehedge, Lightfoot Halfling Bard 5 / Accursed 1 (College of Glamour / Mystery Curse)
 * Anemone d'Lyrandar, Half-elf Wizard 6 (War Magic)